MoGit10/DiceGameINST126/README.md

 - Single-player Mode, if only one player is playing, they aim to get the highest score possible instead of competing against others.

 ## Updated
-- Using import time : The game now has small pauses with time.sleep() to make it smoother and less rushed.
+- Using import time : The game now uses time.sleep() to control pacing and build anticipation, adding suspense during dice rolls and score updates.
+This makes the game smoother and also more engaging.
 - Using import sys : The game now uses sys.exit() to close the program properly when it's over.
 - Using import pandas : The game now shows the final scores in a table using Pandas at the end.